daisiesforamouse/website/wiki/markdown/Applied Linear Statistical Methods.md

 ### Reducing to Simple Linear Regression

-If one column $X_{\cdot j}$ is orthogonal to every other feature, then this reduces to simplre linear regressions:
+If one column $X_{\cdot j}$ is orthogonal to every other feature, then this reduces to simple linear regressions:
 $$
   \hat \beta_j = \frac{\left\langle X_{\cdot j}, y\right\rangle}{\| X_{\cdot j} \|^2}.
 $$